MelonCTech/Meproc/README.md

 `name` is the task name.
 One task is a group of same processes.
 In this example, we will start up two process to run `sleep 5`.

 `once` means that the processes in this task will only be executed once.
-And there are three values of `type` field:
+And there are four values of `type` field:

 - `once` means this task will only be executed once even if it exits unexpectedly.
 - `daemon` means this task is a daemon, so if this process exits in any reason, it will be restarted.
 - `cron` means this task is a cron job, it will contain a field named `cron` in task JSON.
+- `coroutine` means that this task is a melang coroutine task.
+It will start a melang coroutine based on the provided script file path.

-- `user` indicates the user of the new process.
+`user` indicates the user of the new process.
 Please make sure that Meproc has the permission to do this. `user` and `group` are NOT working on Windows.